SIGA Technologies Inc. (SIGA)'s Financial Results Comparing With AMAG Pharmaceuticals Inc. (NASDAQ:AMAG) | New Business Observer

 |-45.62%

-For the past year SIGA Technologies Inc. has stronger performance than AMAG Pharmaceuticals Inc.
+For the past year SIGA Technologies Inc. was less bearish than AMAG Pharmaceuticals Inc.

 Summary

-SIGA Technologies Inc. beats on 6 of the 9 factors AMAG Pharmaceuticals Inc.
+On 8 of the 11 factors SIGA Technologies Inc. beats AMAG Pharmaceuticals Inc.

 SIGA Technologies, Inc. engages in the development and commercialization of solutions for unmet medical needs and biothreats in the United States.
 Its lead product is TPOXX, an orally administered antiviral drug for treating orthopoxvirus infections.
 SIGA Technologies, Inc. was founded in 1995 and is headquartered in New York, New York.